nhathadt11/blog/content/posts/reactjs-atom/index.md

 ---
-title: "Reactjs Atom"
+title: "Reactjs & Chemical Atom"
 date: 2022-10-07T21:46:07+07:00
 draft: false
 ---

-## ReactJS & Chemical Atom

 ReactJS - a very popular library for front-end development powered by Facebook.
 It was influenced by the XHP which is a template engine to generate HTML in PHP language.
 It was first achieved by a Facebook engineer after a negotiation with his manager to implement the idea of XHP for browser execution.